 - Vestibular disorders

-Following the initial evaluation, we’ll get you set up in our online patient portal.
-This will be your destination to go through the vestibular rehabilitation therapy virtual program we have created.
+Following the initial evaluation, we’ll set you up with our online patient portal.
+This is your destination to go through the vestibular rehabilitation therapy program.

-It’s an easy-to-use platform where you can access treatment videos and schedule follow-up appointments with our team.
+It’s fairly straightforward website for viewing the treatment videos.
+Additionally, you can schedule follow-up appointments on the website.
 Here’s a brief view of the patient portal:

 Just yourself, an internet connection, and a phone, tablet, or computer with a webcam.

-After we administer you to the Telehealth treatment program, we recommend the use of an Oculus Go VR headset for maximum effectiveness of the therapy.
-However, this is optional.
-And we can cross that bridge once we get there.
+To get the most out of therapy, we recommend the use of an Oculus Go VR.
+Frankly, it's optional.
+But, we can cross that bridge once we get there.

 No matter where you are in the United States right now, we can get you started on the right path to treating your dizziness from home.

-Also, if you’re a Physical Therapy Clinic, Audiology Clinic, or ENT Physician interested in this software for your practice, shoot us an email.
+Also, if you’re a Physical Therapy Clinic, Audiology Clinic, or ENT Physician interested in this software for your practice, shoot us an email at care[at]dizzyandvertigo.com.
 We will happily share with you how to get this telehealth program set up in your clinic.